-The primary responsibility of the Council is the review and accreditation of environmental health programs in accordance with criteria developed to assure the excellence of graduates of those programs.
-Specivically, Council Members are obligated to:
+The primary responsibility of the Council is the review and accreditation of environmental health degree programs in accordance with criteria developed to assure the excellence of graduates of those programs.
+Specifically, Council Members are obligated to:

 - Attend the annual meeting of the Council, which typically precedes the National Environmental Health Association - Annual Education Conference;